 Is a TROP plan the perfect choice for you?

 That is a difficult question to answer because it varies from one person to another as we all are different individuals.
-It basically boils down to what you are looking in the insurance policy.
+It basically boils down to what you are looking for in the insurance policy.
 If you what something in return after the policy gets over or after you survive the term of your policy, this is the perfect choice for you.
 In fact, you can recover the entire cost of insuring yourself; a TROP plan can be your choice but keep in mind that it won’t pay the taxes paid over the years.

 However, TROP plans have higher premiums since they have to return the premium back which might put some customers out of the picture.
 Moreover, TROP plans are not exactly an investment.
 The return you get won’t be a profit; you will only get the money you’ve paid over the years so it’s basically getting your own money back without any returns.